ggonnella/gfapy/doc/tutorial/tags.rst

 Each record in GFA can contain tags.
 Tags are fields which consist in a tag name, a datatype and data.
-The format is ``NN:T:DATA`` where ``NN`` is a two-letter tag name, ``T`` is an one-letter datatype string and ``DATA`` is a string representing the data according to the specified datatype.
+The format is ``NN:T:DATA`` where ``NN`` is a two-letter tag name, ``T`` is a one-letter datatype string and ``DATA`` is a string representing the data according to the specified datatype.
 Tag names must be unique for each line, i.e. each line may only contain a tag once.